LEIGH OVIATT

 BIO

-Throughout her life she has explored weaving, painting, jewelry fabrication, darkroom and street photography, film production and set design, and has degrees in Landscape Design and Film.
-Her entrepreneurial spirit led her to found a successful landscape design/build company in Oregon with an accompanying succulent nursery, and years later to open an integrative wellness center with the first float tank on the Oregon coast.
+Throughout her life, Leigh has explored a wide range of creative practices including weaving, painting, jewelry fabrication, darkroom and street photography, film production, and set design.
+Her entrepreneurial spirit has been a parallel creative path, leading her to found a successful landscape design and build company with an accompanying cactus and succulent nursery in Oregon, and later to open an integrative wellness center that housed the first float tank on the Oregon coast.

-Leigh has shown her photography and fiber art in shows and galleries across Washington, Oregon, Texas, California, and New Mexico.
-She was a Harwood Art Center SURFACE: Emerging Artist of New Mexico in 2023, received an Artist Inc. Fellowship in 2025, and is a member of New Mexico Women in the Arts.
-She currently lives in Santa Fe, New Mexico where she creates hand woven tapestries, designs and build gardens, makes photos, and spends time exploring with her crazy rescue animals.
+Leigh has exhibited her photography and fiber art in galleries and shows across Washington, Oregon, Texas, California, and New Mexico.
+She was selected as a Harwood Art Center SURFACE: Emerging Artist of New Mexico in 2023 and received an Artist Inc. Fellowship in 2025.
+She currently lives and works in Santa Fe, New Mexico, where her days are spent making art, tending plants, and wandering the high desert with her sweet rescue animals.